Byrnihat: History

-National Highway 40 passes through the town.

 Geography

 Byrnihat is located at a low altitude, between 66 and 100 metres above sea level.
 It has a tropical climate, with an average minimum and maximum temperature of 17.5 °C and 28 °C, respectively.
 It has a high annual temperature compared to Shillong.
 The average rainfall in Byrnihat was 212 mm, as of 1992.
 The Byrnihat area has hilly terrain.
 The town's geography affects the kinds of products sold in its weekly market.

 The town is in the Umling block of the Ri-Bhoi district, in Meghalaya.
 It is located on the Guwuhati-Shillong roadways (GS road).
 It is 90 km away from Shillong and 14 km away from Guwahati.